 When you’re ready to start trading forex, you’ll need to have a few things in place first: a solid foundation of technical analysis, a plan for risk management, and enough starting capital to support your trading strategy.

 How much do I need to start forex in Kenya?

-The amount you need to start forex trading in Kenya will vary depending on the broker you choose and the platform you use.
+However, it’s also worth mentioning that the amount you need to start forex trading in Kenya will vary depending on the broker you choose and the platform you use.
 However, most brokers require a minimum deposit of around $5 in order to get started.
 Some of the brokers with a minimum deposit as low as $5 include HotForex, FxPesa, and XM Forex.